Sumandora/tarasande/README.md

 - Vehicle Speed
 - Elytra Flight
 - Baritone Sprint Jump
-- More Anti Bots (Mode which checks if the entity tries to stay out of the line of sight)
+- More Anti Bots (Mode which checks if the entity tries to stay out of the line of sight; Movement; Ever sneaked; Ticks existed)
-- Inventory Cleaner & Auto Armor
+- Inventory Cleaner & Auto Armor (Smart Stealer)
-- KillAura: Simulate Damage in case cooldown isn't gone but full dmg isn't needed to kill somebody
 - PvP-Bot for Practice Game Modes
-- MidClick (alias prompt with screen and callback?)
 - KillAura: Calculate attack cycle from enemies
-- BowAimbot: Prediction
 - Improve BedESP performance (Go inside from outside; see comment in BedESP class)
 - User configs
 - Crystal Aura
-- Debug Category
+- Tick Backtrack for Ghost Cheating
 - Anti Vanish
-- Resource Pack Spoofer
 - Auto Soup&Pot
 - TNT Block
 - Air stuck
 - Anti Fall
 - Fast Use & Bow
 - Phase
+- Step: Calculate all motions; Prediction by LivingEntity#travel; Instantiate object and simulate
-- Step
+- AutoTool: Auto Sword
-- Parkour / Edge Jump
+- Sneak module: This should use the input event and simply turn slowdown off
+- Change Name/Skin/Cape in Account Manager
+- Fast Break&Place (Place with autoclicker)
-- NameProtect
+- CivBreaker
+- Velocity: Addition depends on packet
+- GUI: anim time, making it a setting?

 ## Notes
-- Matrix Bots never sneak (might be applicable to other bots)
 - AutoTool: Axes can set shields on cooldown.
 Maybe implement that if possible axes are being used to set shields on cooldown before actually attacking with sword